karimhm/jsoncons/doc/ref/jsonpointer/address.md

 #### Accessors

     bool empty() const
-Checks if the path is empty
+Checks if the address is empty

     const string_type& string() const
 Returns the string representation of the JSON Pointer by reference.